lsst-dm/dmtn-094/index.rst

 User
 ----

-A user is minimally identified by either a UNIX ID number (UID) and a user name.
+A user is minimally identified by either a UNIX ID number (UID) or a user name.
 A service MUST be able to lookup a UID if it has a user name, or a user name if it has a UID.

 Real Accounts
 ~~~~~~~~~~~~~

 A user account identifying a specific person is a *real account*.
 All LSST users in the US and
 Chilean DACs have an LSST account.
-An LSST account is also the same account as an NCSA UNIX account.
+An LSST account is also the same account as an NCSA UNIX (Kerberos) account.

 Shared Accounts
 ~~~~~~~~~~~~~~~